 I hope this problem remains completely hypothetical for you.
 But if you should encounter it, you can use Fix chapters to recover.
 In our sample, copy INVOICES to BILLS.
 Then, Kill INVOICES.
 Now, you have the two page files left from the original INVOICES chapter.
 Create a new directory file by using Fix chapters, with target chapter INVOICES.

-FILE TYPE MISMATCH error
+complain with the FILE TYPE MISMATCH

 Doing the research for this article was quite enjoyable.
 I found out more about DOS 3.3 than I ever thought I could understand.
 I hope it encourages you to experiment with your Apple--the more you know, the more fun you can have!